 2. If yes, do they pay a bill, top up a meter, or use off-grid fuel?

-Bill (direct debit, standing order, ad hoc) - send Energy Card.
-Also covers water bills.
+Energy or gas bill (direct debit, standing order, ad hoc): send an Energy Card.

-Off-grid (heating oil, LPG, coal) - send an Energy Card directly, or use OneLink Energy to let the recipient choose.
-See: Heating oil and off-grid energy - what you need to know before sending.
+Off-grid (heating oil, LPG, coal): send a Heating Oil Card directly, or use OneLink Energy to let the recipient choose.
+See Heating oil and off-grid energy: what you need to know before sending.

 3. Can your recipient use online or in-person redemption?

-If your recipient can't use online or phone (no internet access, no smartphone), the Energy Card won't work for them.
-PayPoint and Post Office require in-store redemption with the recipient's gas card, electricity key or Smart Meter card.
+If your recipient can't use online or phone (no internet access, no smartphone), prepaid energy cards won't work for them.
+PayPoint and Post Office require in-store redemption with the recipient's gas card, electricity key, or Smart Meter card.

 When in doubt: OneLink Energy

 If the situation is unclear or you're sending in bulk to recipients with different setups, OneLink Energy is the most flexible option.
-The recipient is asked when they open the link how they pay, and is then routed to the right product (Energy Card, PayPoint, Post Office or off-grid Energy Card).
+The recipient is asked when they open the link how they pay, and is then routed to the right product (prepaid energy card, PayPoint, Post Office, or a Heating Oil Card for off-grid).

-Note: using OneLink Energy requires KYB for all three underlying brands (PayPoint, Post Office and Prepaid debit cards).
-For full details, see: OneLink Energy - what you need to know before sending.
+Using OneLink Energy requires KYB for all three underlying brands (PayPoint, Post Office, and prepaid energy cards).
+For full details, see OneLink Energy: what you need to know before sending.